JohannesMoersch/Interrogator/README.md

-# xunit.integrationtest
+# Interrogator
-Extends Xunit to add better support for integration testing.
+Interrogator is a collection of packages to support integration testing.